Homemade Gluten Free Apricot Jam Bars

-These sweet homemade gluten free apricot jam bars make a delicious treat any time.
-You can use any flavor of jam or preserves you have on hand.
+These sweet, homemade gluten-free apricot jam bars make a delicious treat anytime.
+They have a thick shortbread crust and a fluffy crumb topping.
+They are made with simple ingredients, including gluten free flour, sugar, coconut, butter, eggs, and any flavor of jam or preserves you have on hand.
 Make a batch in about 30 minutes!

-If you are looking for the perfect snack, you will want to give my new homemade gluten free jam bars recipe a try!
+If you’re looking for the perfect snack, you’ll want to try my new homemade gluten-free jam bar recipe!
 These bars are fruity and sweet, and absolutely delicious!
-I made these apricot bars without oatmeal since many who are gluten free are also sensitive to oats.
+I made these apricot bars without oatmeal, as many who are gluten-free are also sensitive to oats.

-They are so easy.
+They make a great treat, and nobody will be able to tell they are gluten free.
 My family devoured these apricot squares pretty quickly.
 If your family devours desserts quickly, make a double batch and freeze some!

-If you love fruity bars, you will also want to try my Gluten Free Strawberry Cream Cheese Bars!
+If you like fruity desserts, you will also want to try my Gluten-Free Strawberry Cream Cheese Bars, or this Gluten-Free Apricot Tart recipe.

 Ingredient Notes:

-• Shredded coconut – Use unsweetened.
-I also think the smaller shred size coconut is easier to use than the ones with long, curly coconut shreds.
+• Shredded Coconut – Use unsweetened coconut.
+I also think the smaller shreds of coconut is easier to use than the ones with long, curly coconut shreds.

-Step 1: Preheat the oven to 350º F. Add your dry ingredients to a bowl.
-Whisk to blend.
+Step 1: Preheat the oven to 350º F. Add your dry ingredients to a bowl and whisk to blend.

-Step 2: In a smaller bowl, add the wet ingredients.
+Step 2: Add the wet ingredients to a smaller bowl.
 Mix and then pour them into the dry ingredients.
-Mix well into a semi-crumbly mixture.
+Mix well to form a semi-crumbly mixture.

 Photos of the flat crust and spreading the jam on top.